UA-141369524-4

 And then after you’ve made your frozen cocoa beverage artwork 😁, you can serve with cocoa desserts like this cocoa brownie cake with cashews and dried raspberries.

-Which btw, polyphenol-rich cocoa and raspberries are an anti-inflammatory power couple.
+Which btw, polyphenol-rich cacao and raspberries are an anti-inflammatory power couple.

-…But me-thinks 🧒🏻 that a frozen cocoa beverage is just what these healthy un-iced and faceless molasses gingerbread men ordered.
+…But me-thinks 🧒🏻 that a frozen cacao beverage is just what these healthy un-iced and faceless molasses gingerbread men ordered.
 The mystery remains… 😊

-At first, it may sound strange to bake in lemon during the holidays.
+Around the holidays, it may sound strange to bake in lemon.

 …Because when we think of Christmas cookies, we traditionally think of chocolate, pistachio, or spices for Christmas-y vibes… and not summery lemon-y ones.